A Digital Nomad Guide to Abidjan

-Koumassi neighborhood has an important industrial area and its intersection that leads to Koumassi’s large market is one of the widest boulevard of Abidjan.
+Koumassi neighborhood has an important industrial area and its intersection that leads to Koumassi’s large market is one of the widest boulevards of Abidjan.

-Port-Bouet is a working-class neighborhood near the airport and it host an industrial area close to the sea.
+Port-Bouet is a working-class neighborhood near the airport and it hosts an industrial area close to the sea.
 Its beaches are busy every weekend, although the ocean there is very rough.